How to record a new mileage claim

 Set up a recurring claim

 If you will be taking this journey again, you can select the relevant frequency from the ‘This Mileage recurs’ drop-down menu to enter the future journeys into FreeAgent now.

 Once you've entered the relevant details for the mileage claim, select ‘Create New Expense’ to complete the process.
 You’ll then be able to see the mileage claim in the list of costs incurred by this user.

 Recording mileage rates for a company car

-The mileage rate programmed into FreeAgent is for business travel in private cars only, but you could create additional mileage rates.
-An example of this would be a rate for a company car.
+The mileage rate that FreeAgent automatically uses is for business travel in private cars only, but you can create additional mileage rates, for example for a company car.

-To do this, work out your mileage manually and enter it by using the 'New Expense' button instead of using the 'New Mileage' button.
+To do this, work out your mileage manually and enter it by selecting 'New Expense' instead of 'Mileage Claim'.

-You might also want to add a new category to track these expenses.
-In the example of a company car the category name could be 'Company car mileage'.
-You won’t be able to name the category 'Mileage', as FreeAgent uses this automatically for business mileage in private cars.
+You can also add a new category to track these expenses, for example 'Company car mileage'.
+Please note that you won’t be able to name the category 'Mileage' as FreeAgent uses this automatically for business mileage in private cars.

 Need the total miles for the tax year?